West of East is a Tarantino-inspired RTS game with a semi absurd plot set in a cyber western environment.

-It helped the 3D artists to get a feel for the world and it helped make sense of some design decisions.
+It helped the 3D artists get a feel for the world and helped make sense of some design decisions.
 Along with all that, it also helped set the tone and guide the player.

 The goal of the dialog was to show the personality of the characters as well as the love-hate relationship between them.

-The dialog was also in the game, partly, to remind the player of certain key features.
+The dialog was also in the game, partly to remind the player of certain key features.

 Quentin Tarantino is famous for his exaggerated style.
 Strong language, gore, sensitive topics, sarcasm, and a hint of humor are the pillars of his movies.

 What we took from that was mostly the gore and the absurd over-the-top style.
-Our narrative follows a person that is willing to risk it all to get revenge on the thugs that destroyed his family portrait.
+Our narrative follows a person willing to risk it all to get revenge on the thugs that destroyed his family portrait.

-To finish the dialog boxes we experimented with different fonts that would be easy on the eyes and readable.
+To finish the dialog boxes, we experimented with different fonts that would be easy on the eyes and readable.

 Our systems designer also added portraits to make it even more clear who was speaking.

 For the first builds of the game, the tutorial was part of the dialog.
 When we decided to have a dedicated tutorial, the first idea was to have a "part of the environment" tutorial similar to Desperados 3.